cozy/create-cozy-app/packages/cozy-scripts/README.md

 `cozy-scripts` in the dedicated [webpack configs documentation](docs/webpack-configs.md).

-If you need more particular/complicated configurations and need to use the [`webpack-merge`](https://github.com/survivejs/webpack-merge#merging-with-strategies) smart mode or merge strategies, you can also find more information about in the dedicated [merge strategies documentation](docs/webpack-merge-strategies.md).
+If you need more custom configurations and need to use the [`webpack-merge`](https://github.com/survivejs/webpack-merge#merging-with-strategies) smart mode or merge strategies, you can also find more information about in the dedicated [merge strategies documentation](docs/webpack-merge-strategies.md).

 > :warning: `cozy-scripts` internally uses __Webpack v4__, be sure to use
->     Webpack 4 compatible configurations if you want to provide some custom
+>     Webpack 4 compatible configurations if you want to provide custom
 >     __configurations in the `app.config.js`__

 ## Community